 - When in doubt, report.
 If someone on JAM asks you for your personal info, always say NO. If they persist, or if you ever feel unsafe on JAM, report the user to JAM and tell your parents or a trusted adult.

 Be friendly: Show kindness to all Jammers.

 - Embrace others’ differences.
 JAM welcomes kids of all backgrounds, races, ethnicities, religions, abilities, body types, gender identities, sexual orientations, and education types.
-Hateful language, discrimination, or threats based on these or any other identities are never ok.
+Unfriendly language, discrimination, or threats based on these or any other identities are never ok.